 Vitality income protection insurance policies

-Vitality’s income protection insurance (Personal Protection Plan) offers flexibility and some standout features.
-It covers 60% of your verified earnings up to £5,000 a month, plus 50% of anything between £5,000 and £15,000.
+Vitality’s income protection insurance (Personal Protection Plan) covers 60% of your verified earnings up to £5,000 a month, plus 50% of anything between £5,000 and £15,000.
 There’s an overall cap on payouts at £200,000 a year.
-As with some other providers, there’s the added certainty of an Earnings Guarantee, which guarantees a monthly benefit up to £1,500 per month (£8,000 if you verify your earnings within the first six months).
+An Earnings Guarantee, which guarantees a monthly benefit up to £1,500 per month (£8,000 if you verify your earnings within the first six months) adds some extra certainty.

-There’s an extensive range of deferment periods, with a shorter seven day option if you are self-employed, as well as the ability to split your cover across two different waiting periods.
-If you're concerned about the impact of inflation, you can choose to have your benefit increase in line with the Retail Prices Index.
+You can choose from a wide range of deferment periods, including a seven-day option for the self-employed, and even split cover across two waiting periods.
+If you're concerned about inflation, you can choose for your benefit to increase in line with the Retail Prices Index.

-As you’d expect from Vitality, there’s an incentive for you to look after your health.
+As you’d expect from Vitality, there’s an incentive to look after your health.
 Its unique income booster can top up your monthly benefit by up to 20% for six months depending on your Vitality status.
-The healthier your lifestyle through the Vitality Programme, the bigger the potential boost if you claim.
-On top of that, you get an unlimited Recovery Benefit that gives you access to private healthcare support during a claim.
+You also get an unlimited Recovery Benefit that gives you access to private healthcare support during a claim.
 This includes physiotherapy, mental health support, cancer support and rehab for your nervous system.

 Vitality customer reviews